PierreCrette/VideoDedup/README.md

 -threads=n   Number of threads to use.
 Make tests to find better option for your computer.
 Performance impact.

--mask=n      To limit the comparison to some images files for each source file.
+-mask=n      Not implemented in FPC.
+To limit the comparison to some images files for each source file.
 1/n images are used.
 Performance impact.

--masksize=n  Read n images per source then skip based on mask.
+-masksize=n  Not implemented in FPC.
+Read n images per source then skip based on mask.

--maskmethod= cycle: read masksize images per source then skip (mask-1)*masksize images, random: if random<1/mask then read masksize images else skip maxsize images.
+-maskmethod= cycle: Not implemented in FPC. read masksize images per source then skip (mask-1)*masksize images, random: if random<1/mask then read masksize images else skip maxsize images.

 -checkall    Compare new sources/images against ALL other.
 By default only against NEXT.